vichawans/group_python/scripts/data_extraction/download_pp_convert/README.md

 ---
 ## Known problem

-- [ ] `array_stream_stash.txt` needs to have specific end-of-line sequence (LF) or `awk` does not work.
-- [ ] This code will always try to check for download pp `imax` times.
+- [ ] This code will always try to check for download pp `max_retries` times.
 It's probably better to don't try if the download is not corrupted to be a good MASS citizen...
-- [ ] `mass-cli` is not accessible from `sci-ph-0*` machines but is accessible from login nodes.
-The workaround is to create a tunnel to login node to mass-cli from sci machines.

-    1. ssh to login node (from local), e.g. `login-02`
-    2. Add an ssh key to sci machine
-        ``` bash
-        [vs480@login-02 ~]$ ssh-copy-id -i id_ed25519_login sci-ph-01; ssh-copy-id -i id_ed25519 sci-ph-01
-        ```
-    3. Add tunnelling from login node to mass and use this tunnel instead of ssh from sci machine directly. -> Edit `.ssh/config`
-        ```
-        Host jasmin-mass
-            ProxyJump login-02
-            HostName mass-cli.jasmin.ac.uk
-            User vs480
-            ServerAliveInterval 300
-            ForwardAgent yes
-        ```

-- [ ] for some unknown reasons, `.ssh/authorized_keys` keep resetting after 10 minutes or so of adding a public key!!!!
-I have no idea why and it's annoying.
-The workaround is to re-execute step 2 above.
-    - I have checked, it is not slurm, not my script.
-NO IDEA.
-    - This is why we need to check for `$pubkey` at the start of the download script.
+- [ ] working directory in `driver_download_pp_convert.sh` is relative to current directory and is hardcoded.
+Probably need a better way of doing this.